obonac/ayevdi/README-new.md

 The nodes stand behind load balancers which keep the service levels optimal.

-The highest level abstraction is of the zoners - AI based optimizers for AyeVDI, which are also in the pipeline for near future releases.
+The highest level abstraction is of the zoners / orchetrators - AI based optimizers for AyeVDI, which are also in the pipeline for near future releases.

-(TBD) write necessary information about Ayesh,checksum and fatal error markdown,bitly mappings OSTs
+(TBD) Write about AyeSh, md5 checksum and fatal error markdown,bitly mappings, OSTs

 ## Getting started